This is the multi-page printable view of this section. Click here to print.

 About authentication with Microsoft Entra ID

-Once using MI, your code doesn’t have to deal with credentials, which:
+Once using managed identities, your code doesn’t have to deal with credentials, which:

 - Removes the challenge of managing credentials safely